 If your timeline / budget is tight then you can combine the storyboard and animatic stage into a ‘boardomatic’, which is an animatic that retains some of the annotation of a storyboard.

 This is where the magic happens!
-The right offerings are made at the alter of the animation gods, incantations are spoken… Not really, I’m just heads down working away on animation.
+The right offerings are made at the altar of the animation gods, incantations are spoken… Not really, I’m just heads down working away on animation.

 7. Sound Design